 \subsection{Upper bounds for OT and truncated Horseshoe priors}

 Our first result provides an upper bound on the contraction rate for OT priors, where the decay sequence is given by \eqref{def : OTprior}.
-Up to a logarithmic factor (a logarithmic loss is in fact unavoidable for separable estimators, as shown in \cite{cai08}) such priors achieve the minimax convergence rate in terms of the $L_2$--loss over the above class.
+Up to a logarithmic factor (a logarithmic loss is in fact unavoidable for separable estimators, as shown in \cite{cai08}; see Remark \ref{remlogs} below for more on this) such priors achieve the minimax convergence rate in terms of the $L_2$--loss over the above class.

 In all the results to follow, when we refer to priors given by \eqref{def : priork}, it will be understood that the prior density $h$ of the variables $\zeta_k$ satisfies conditions \ref{H1}--\ref{H2}--\ref{H3}.